vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/18_aparAdhaparihArAdhikAraH.md

 When, owiog to hard-heartedness due to past karma operating now (prārabdha), the prapanna does not obtain pardon by atonement, he will not go to the world of Yama (but receive panishment in this very life).
 For it has been said :- "Seeing'

 1. Lakṣmī Tantram : 17-91, 92 2.
 The verses of Vangipuram Nambi: 3.
 The words of Sita to Ravana: Rāmayana: Sundarakanda: 21, 20-21 4.
-Vamana Purana: 94-31.
+Vamana Purāṇa: 94-31.

 178 CHAPTER